mjoshd/ESP32_MQTT-LWT_JSON_LEDs/README.md

 # ESP32 MQTT+LWT JSON LEDs

-## This is a port of the BRUH ESP-MQTT-JSON-Digital-LEDs code
+## This is a port of the BRUH Automation ESP-MQTT-JSON-Digital-LEDs code

 ### Notable changes include